jarhan/p1/README.md

 where saved_file_name is your desired file's name to download and address including http.

 This program works with http only.

-If the file's name already exist in your directory, "File already existed" will be printed on your screen.
+And the program would report the program status continously such as connecting to server, starting download file or starting resume download.

 If the download is not finished/got canceled, it will save as .LYdownload and extra file info.txt